 - Digital Nomads & Remote Workers: Stay productive from anywhere—whether it’s a co-working space, a coffee shop, or a mountain retreat—with a secure and reliable internet connection that moves with you.

-- RVs & Van Life Enthusiasts: Transform your vehicle into a fully connected mobile home or office.
+- RVs & Van Life Enthusiasts: improve your vehicle into a fully connected mobile home or office.
 Enjoy streaming, gaming, and staying in touch even when far from traditional networks.

 - IoT Deployments & Smart Devices: Power security cameras, smart sensors, vending machines, and other Internet of Things devices in locations without wired infrastructure, from construction sites to agricultural fields.